p2p-today/protocol/README.rst

    = Θ(n^2)

 .. figure:: pics/saturatednetworkgraph.png
-    :alt: Data sent to nodes on a network for a single broadcast in saturated networks
+    :alt: Data sent to nodes on a network for a single broadcast in (saturated)

     Data sent to nodes on a network for a single broadcast in saturated networks